toutoukkanen/crystal/README.md

 Pseudocrypt is the most up to date and default branch of this project.
-If you want to see a more simple approach with no encryption, feel free to check the master branch.

 # Crystal Inc.